1. Trial comparators do not include current usual care or

-Any comparison with usual care based on clinical trial data will therefore need to rely on an indirect comparison, for example a network meta-analysis based on an evidence network of results from all trials in populations with the disease of interest.
+In these situations, any comparison with usual care based on clinical trial data will therefore need to rely on an indirect comparison, for example a network meta-analysis based on an evidence network of results from all trials in populations with the disease of interest.
 Such analyses depend on statistical modelling assumptions (mostly concerning heterogeneity of the results across the source trials) as well as similarity in the design of the source trials (for example, study durations, study populations and definitions of health outcomes).
 Results of such meta-analyses may be associated with high levels of uncertainty.
-They are viewed with caution by some decision-makers because they are quite new (not yet fully ‘tried and tested’), are quire complex (loss of transparency) and are not yet widely understood.
+They are viewed with caution by some decision-makers because they are quite new (not yet fully ‘tried and tested’).
+They are also quite complex (loss of transparency) and not yet widely understood.

 2. A trial-based indirect comparison is not possible

 In a situation where there is no direct (head-to-head) trial comparison with usual care (or standard of care) for the healthcare system of interest, it may not be possible to construct a connected evidence network based on available trials to support any required indirect comparison with usual care.
-For example, there may be no trials comparing the new medicine and usual care with the same alternative therapy option (such as placebo).
-It is also possible that patient groups in a study directly comparing alternative therapies are sufficiently different to preclude the study being pooled with other studies as part of a network meta-analysis.
+For example, there may be no trials comparing the new medicine and usual care with the same alternative therapy option (for example, placebo).
+It is also possible that patient groups in studies directly comparing alternative therapies are sufficiently heterogeneous to preclude the studies being combined as part of a network meta-analysis.